ubcrcc/LWT-website/signup/index.md

 {% include section.html %}

-# {% include icon.html icon="fa-solid fa-arrow-right-to-bracket" %}Join As A Member
+# {% include icon.html icon="fa-solid fa-arrow-right-to-bracket" %}Sign Up

 Joining UBC Red Cross Club as a member is a great way to get involved and start making a difference in the club.
 As a member you can: